Ever get the sneaking suspicion that you could be squeezing more out of your email marketing strategy?

 The answer is simple.
 UGC has the potential to plug up the holes in your marketing strategies when it comes to conversions and click-throughs.
-Consider some of the most common challenges of email marketers in 2017 according to Campaign Monitor:
+Consider some of the most common challenges of email marketers according to Campaign Monitor:

 - Increasing email engagement rates and encouraging readers to take some sort of action

 - Converting subscribers into customers and keeping those subscribers opted-in